Pryaxis/TShock/docs/README.md

 1. Login to your newly created account with `/login [account name] [password]` (example: `/login shank grilled-cheese`).
 You should see a login success message.

 1. Turn off the setup system with `/setup` and your server is setup for initial use.
 TShock also created several files inside a new `tshock` folder.
 These files include `config.json` (our big configuration file), `sscconfig.json` (the server side characters configuration file), and `tshock.sqlite`.
 Don't lose your `tshock.sqlite` or you'll have to re-setup TShock.

+1. To install more plugins, add them to the `ServerPlugins` folder.

+1. To upgrade TShock 5 to future versions of TShock 5, simply download the latest release, extract the archive, and then merge all of the files in the release archive with your existing installation.
+The `tshock` folder contains user data, and any database changes will be automatically performed to bring your server up-to-date with the latest stuff from us.

 ### Upgrading from TShock 4?